yuliang419/football-predictor/README.md

-'AvgAwayShots': away team's average # of shots in the last 5 away matches 'AvgHomeShotsOnTarget': home team's average # of shots on target in the last 5 home matches 'AvgAwayShotsOnTarget': away team's average # of shots on target in the last 5 away matches 'AvgHomeCorners': home team's average # of corners in the last 5 home matches 'AvgAwayCorners': away team's average # of corners in the last 5 away matches 'AvgHomeGoalsConceded': home team's average # of goals conceded in the last 5 home matches 'AvgAwayGoalsConceded': away team's average # of goals conceded in the last 5 away matches 'AvgHomeShotsConceded': home team's average # of shots on target in the last 5 home matches
+'AvgAwayShots': away team's average # of shots in the last 5 away matches 'AvgHomeShotsOnTarget': home team's average # of shots on target in the last 5 home matches 'AvgAwayShotsOnTarget': away team's average # of shots on target in the last 5 away matches 'AvgHomeGoalsConceded': home team's average # of goals conceded in the last 5 home matches 'AvgAwayGoalsConceded': away team's average # of goals conceded in the last 5 away matches 'AvgHomeShotsConceded': home team's average # of shots on target in the last 5 home matches